 Sec.
-10-14.090 Removal of abandoned facilities.
+10-14.090 Removal of abandoned facilities

-(a) Any facility whose permit has expired or whose permit has been terminated by the City or that is not operated for a continuous period of one hundred eighty (180) days shall be deemed abandoned, and the owner of the facility shall remove the facility within ninety (90) days of receipt of notice from the Director notifying the owner of the abandonment.

-- (b) If the facility is not removed within the ninety (90) day period, the Director may remove the facility at the permittee's, facility owner's, or landowner's expense pursuant to the City's abatement procedures. - (c) If there are two (2) or more users of the permitted facility, this provision shall not become effective until all applicable permits have expired or have terminated or all users cease using the wireless tower. - (d) As a condition of approval for permit issuance, the applicant shall provide a separate demolition bond for the duration of the permit, and in the form and manner of surety as determined by the Director and approved as to form by the City Attorney, with provision for inspection and city removal of the facility in the event of failure to perform by the responsible parties as defined by this ordinance.
+- (a) Any facility whose permit has expired or whose permit has been terminated by the City or that is not operated for a continuous period of one hundred eighty (180) days shall be deemed abandoned, and the owner of the facility shall remove the facility within ninety (90) days of receipt of notice from the Director notifying the owner of the abandonment. - (b) If the facility is not removed within the ninety (90) day period, the Director may remove the facility at the permittee's, facility owner's, or landowner's expense pursuant to the City's abatement procedures. - (c) If there are two (2) or more users of a single wireless tower [the permitted facility], this provision shall not become effective until all applicable permits have expired or have terminated or all users cease using the wireless tower. - (d) All applicants for facilities shall post a Two Thousand and no/100 Dollars (\$2,000.00) cash bond with the City to ensure that all costs incurred by the City in removing the antenna or tower shall be provided for.
+As a condition of approval for permit issuance, the applicant shall provide a separate demolition bond for the duration of the permit, and in the form and manner of surety as determined by the Director and approved as to form by the City Attorney, with provision for inspection and city removal of the facility in the event of failure to perform by the responsible parties as defined by this ordinance.